davijit868/Operationalizing-Machine-Learning/README.md

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

+## Improvements and Future Work

+- K-Fold cross validation techniques with deep learning enbled can be set in the AutoML configuration to get better accuracy.
+- The swagger json file can be modified to include additional information about the model in real time for datasets that are updated constantly and not uploaded.
+- Comparing the model results with a hyperdrive configuration to see what parameters are better at predicting the output column values.
+- Generating more features from the dataset columns to make the models more open ended.

 ## Screen Recording
 https://youtu.be/bA6-QFxK0Bw